adewealthgit/aws-intro-demo/README.md

-# Suggestions to Continue this Demonstration
+# Suggestions How to Continue this Demonstration

 We could add e.g. an autoscaling group and a load balancer to this demonstration but let's keep this demonstration as short as possible so that it can be used as an AWS introduction demonstration.
 If there are some improvement suggestions that our AS developers would like to see in this demonstration let's create other small demonstrations for those purposes, e.g.:
 - Create a custom Linux image that has the Java app baked in.